elysia090/Lab/docs/StoryD.md

 25.1.3.4 entities (string[])
 25.1.3.5 updated_at (unix seconds)

+25.2 Stage storage (required)
+25.2.1 Staged changes MUST be persisted in IndexedDB.
+25.2.2 Stage key MUST be (repo_id, ref_name, scene_id).
+25.2.3 Stage value MUST include:
+25.2.3.1 staged_fields (subset of editable fields)
+25.2.3.2 base_head_commit_id (sha256_hex) captured at stage time
+25.2.3.3 summary (deterministic summary for display) 25.2.3.4 updated_at (unix seconds)

-25.2 Baseline rules
+25.3 Baseline rules
-25.2.1 Baseline MUST be loaded from committed state for the active ref when entering edit route.
+25.3.1 Baseline MUST be loaded from committed state for the active ref when entering edit route.
-25.2.2 Baseline MUST be updated after a successful publish that includes the scene.
+25.3.2 Baseline MUST be updated after a successful publish that includes the scene.

-25.3 Dirty detection
+25.4 Dirty detection
-25.3.1 Dirty MUST be computed as draft != baseline over fields exposed in editor.
+25.4.1 Dirty MUST be computed as draft != baseline over fields exposed in editor.
-25.3.2 Dirty computation MUST be stable and MUST NOT depend on transient UI formatting.
+25.4.2 Dirty computation MUST be stable and MUST NOT depend on transient UI formatting.

-25.4 Autosave rules
+25.5 Autosave rules
-25.4.1 Autosave MUST be incremental and MUST NOT block typing latency budgets.
+25.5.1 Autosave MUST be incremental and MUST NOT block typing latency budgets.
-25.4.2 Autosave trigger MUST be:
+25.5.2 Autosave trigger MUST be:
-25.4.2.1 after 1000ms of typing inactivity, AND 25.4.2.2 at least once every 3000ms during continuous typing.
+25.5.2.1 after 1000ms of typing inactivity, AND 25.5.2.2 at least once every 3000ms during continuous typing.
-25.4.3 Autosave MUST also occur on blur and before unload.
+25.5.3 Autosave MUST also occur on blur and before unload.
-25.4.4 Autosave MUST write only the selected scene draft, not the entire repo.
+25.5.4 Autosave MUST write only the selected scene draft, not the entire repo.
-25.4.5 On failure, Draft indicator MUST become SAVE_FAILED and the UI MUST retry with exponential backoff without blocking typing.
+25.5.5 On failure, Draft indicator MUST become SAVE_FAILED and the UI MUST retry with exponential backoff without blocking typing.

-25.5 Multi-tab handling (required minimum)
+25.6 Multi-tab handling (required minimum)
-25.5.1 If multiple tabs edit the same draft key, the UI MUST detect updated_at changes and prompt resolve.
+25.6.1 If multiple tabs edit the same draft key, the UI MUST detect updated_at changes and prompt resolve.
-25.5.2 The UI MUST provide actions: KEEP_LOCAL, TAKE_OTHER, MANUAL_MERGE.
+25.6.2 The UI MUST provide actions: KEEP_LOCAL, TAKE_OTHER, MANUAL_MERGE.
-25.5.3 MANUAL_MERGE MUST present a deterministic 2-way diff (line-based) over body_md and structured diffs over title/tags/entities.
+25.6.3 MANUAL_MERGE MUST present a deterministic 2-way diff (line-based) over body_md and structured diffs over title/tags/entities.
 	26. UI Reading UX (Normative)
 26.1 Ordering
 26.1.1 Chapters displayed sorted by (chapter.order_key, chapter_id).
-26.1.2 Scenes displayed sorted by (scene.order_key, scene_id).
+26.1.2 Scenes displayed in order.json order.

 26.2 Reader content
 26.2.1 Reader MUST display title, rendered Markdown body, tags, entities.